 The digital era has brought a massive media consumption shift.
-Majority of people are spending time on the internet through mobile devices, research conducted in 2018 has revealed that approximately twenty percent of worldwide media consumption is from the use of mobile internet.
+The majority of people are spending time on the internet through mobile devices, research conducted in 2018 has revealed that approximately twenty percent of worldwide media consumption is from the use of mobile internet.
 This is about five billion mobile users, and this number is expected to increase tremendously in 2019.

 Singapore has similarly developed in the field of digital marketing with a higher percentage of business being conducted through the mobile internet.
-Recent research statistics in Singapore showed that about fifty-five percent of the population accessing the internet use their devices to search or purchase products.
+Recent research statistics in Singapore showed that about fifty-five percent of the population accessing the internet using their devices to search or purchase products.
 This proves the need to get into mobile marketing to try and sell your business brand to the demographic market.
 This article discusses how to reach your Singapore audience via mobile marketing.

 If you want to conveniently and effectively reach your audiences via mobile marketing, you must change your marketing strategies.

 Here are the five top most influential trends driving the adoption of mobile marketing.

 Research shows that about fifty-two percent of the total time online users spend on the internet is on mobile applications.
 This resulted in $88.3 billion in revenue from app stores’ global mobile app and in-app advertising last year.

 The current trend predicts that the revenue will rise through the years.
 More significantly, ninety percent of digital media is consumed through mobile apps rather than mobile websites.
 Creating mobile-friendly websites is hence not enough to reach out to your audience.
 You need to target your audience where they spend more time, and that’s in mobile apps.

 Integrated customer experiences and online purchases have risen to become game-changers for marketers.
 According to research statistics, about eighty percent of people use their in-store smartphone as part of the purchase.
 This s a perfect opportunity for you to reach out to influence your target audience purchases.